kyma-project/cli/README.md

 # Kyma CLI

 > [!WARNING]
-> Version `v2` of kyma CLI is deprecated.
-This implies that all commands available within version `v2` are also deprecated.
-We started designing `v3` commands that will be first released within `alpha` command group.
+> The Kyma CLI version `v2`, with all commands available within this version, is deprecated.
+We've started designing the `v3` commands that will be first released within the `alpha` command group.
 > Read more about the decision [here](https://github.com/kyma-project/community/issues/872).

 ## Overview